dblyon/pCLAP_Tryp2LysC/README.md

 and will generate two tab delimited text files as output.
 The first results file, definable using the "-lysc" option, generates the LysC peptide sequences as well as start and end positions within given proteins.
-The second results file, definable using the "-ptm" option, is used as input for Perseus <a href="http://www.biochem.mpg.de/5111795/maxquant">Perseus</a>.
+The second results file, definable using the "-ptm" option, is used as input for <a href="http://www.biochem.mpg.de/5111795/maxquant">Perseus</a>.

 # Citation
 Publication will be referenced here.